mrazr/maphis/README.md

   """
 ```

-For computation that require some sort of user input, you can provide the user the option to tweak parameters.
+For `Computations` that require user input, you can provide the user the option to tweak parameters.
 Again, you define the user parameters in the **docstring**:

 ```python